 ARPA also included additional appropriations for IDEA, including \$2.6 billion for IDEA Part B Grants to States and \$200.0 million for IDEA Part B Preschool Grants.
 Kansas has received \$25.3 million and \$2.2 million, respectively, from this funding.
 The purpose of IDEA Part B funding is to aid SEAs, and eligible LEAs, in offering special education services to children with disabilities.
-The Grants to States funding can be used to support children with disabilities ages 3 to 21, and the Preschool Grants can be used for children with disabilities between the ages of 3 and 5.
+The Grants to States funding can be used to support children with disabilities ages 3 to 21, and the Preschool Grants can be used for children with disabilities ages 3 through 5.
 The ARPA IDEA Part B funding is subject to the requirements and uses of IDEA.